redstone/RCameraStudio/README.md

 You can use the player-only command `/cam help` for full instructions.
 This is a reliable source for the commands, as this plugin is currently under heavy development.

 ## Permissions
 These could change.
 Read the release notes before updating in the future.
+Ops can use any command.
 * camerastudio.use - required to use RCameraStudio
 * camerastudio.save - use of `/cam save`
 * camerastudio.load - use of `/cam load`
 * camerastudio.replay - use of replay commands
+* camerastudio.reload - use of reload command